Spinning Up a WordPress Local Environment with 10up WP-Scaffold and @wordpress/env

 - Pw: password

-To edit the theme files:
+To edit the theme CSS and JS files:

 - Inside /wp-content open package.json and edit the “watch:theme” and make sure the path is set to your theme.